-- 1. Why should you be in the proper gear before starting down a hill? - 2.
-What factors can cause brakes to fade or fail? - 3.
-The use of brakes on a long, steep downgrade is only a supplement to the braking effect of the engine.
-True or False? - 4.
-If you are away from your vehicle only a short time, you do not need to use the parking brake.
-True or False? - 5.
-How often should you drain air tanks? - 6.
-How should you brake when you drive a tractor-trailer combination with ABS? - 7.
-You still have normal brake functions if your ABS is not working.
+- Why should you be in the proper gear before starting down a hill? - What factors can cause brakes to fade or fail? - The use of brakes on a long, steep downgrade is only a supplement to the braking effect of the engine.
+True or False? - If you are away from your vehicle only a short time, you do not need to use the parking brake.
+True or False? - How often should you drain air tanks? - How do you brake when you drive a tractor-trailer combination with ABS? - You still have normal brake functions if your ABS is not working.
 True or False?